Generalist vs. Specialist: How Should You Start as a Freelance Translator?

 The goal in this stage is to lean towards some sectors and not others.

-You do environmental science, but not environmental activism.
+You do environmental science, but not FinTech or robotics.

-You do technical communications, but not technical specifications.
+You do technical communications, but not engineering specifications.

-At this point, some people feel comfortable calling themselves a “legal translator” or a “medical translator,” but note that this is a “focus” and “not a specialty.”
+At this point, some people feel comfortable calling themselves a “legal translator” or a “medical translator,” but note that this should be a “focus” and “not a specialty.”

 Stage 3: Super-focused generalist